bugoio/bugo-sass-utilities/README.md

 #### bugo-sass-variables

-Add the partial to your baseOf.html template.
+Add the partial to your ```/layouts/_default/baseof.html``` template.
+Anywhere will do.
+This template does not output any markup.
 ```
 {{ partial "bugo-sass-utilities" . }}
 ```